Stories by Storie

 August 24, 2018

 What is the first book you read aloud to your students on the first day of school?
 In the past, my go-to picture book has been First Day Jitters by Julie Danneberg.
 However, that book’s popularity has soared immensely in the past few years and many of the students are familiar with it.
 There’s nothing wrong with reading it to them again.
 After all, they haven’t heard ME read it, but I think it’s important to have a few alternatives available.
-Here are some great books to have on hand for the first day of school!
+Here are some great books for the first day of school!

 Reading the right book on the first day of school can set the tone for the whole year!
 While students love to hear stories more than once, you should definitely have some new books to share with your students each year.
 These books for the first day of school are sure to be a hit!